pushmix/web-notification/README.md

 **2. Topics**

-Topics are important elements of subscription and allow users to subscribe only for notifications of specific types i.e. Special Offers .
+Topics are important elements of subscription and allow users to subscribe only for notifications of specific types i.e. Special Offers.

-Topics allows you to segment audience and target only those users who have subscribed to a specific topic.
-For example send notification only to those users who have opted in for Special Offers.
+Topics allow you to segment audience and target only those users who have subscribed to a specific topic.
+For example, send notification only to those users who have opted in for Special Offers.

 However topics are optional and you can skip this step.